 - Email the application form and supporting documents (examples found in the application form) to [email protected], marked for the attention of the Statutory Planning Department, or

 - Submit the application through the ShareFile online file-sharing service, to [email protected].

-Alternatively, we accept applications submitted in person or sent by post to Council Offices.
+Alternatively, we accept applications submitted via post to Council Offices.